elliot-huffman/Ubuntu-Server-Setup-Automation/README.md

 Ubuntu-Server-Setup-Automation
 =======================

-This script will automatically setup selected components onto your Ubuntu Server.
+This script will automatically setup selected components on your Ubuntu Server.
+This script is available in python and in shell script.